GoogleCloudPlatform/click-to-deploy/k8s/aditum/README.md

 Below are detailed instructions for installing Custom Governance through the Google Cloud Platform (GCP) Marketplace UI.

 Custom Governance installed through Marketplace is a Kubernetes application on a Google Kubernetes Engine (GKE) cluster.

+**Due to security reasons, we only support running Custom Governance in Google Chrome.
+Custom Governance may not be loading properly in all other browsers.**

 ### Marketplace UI Deployment Details